secretstartups/handbook/business-technology/enterprise-applications/integrations/workato playbook/index.html.md

    3. Clones: If you clone a recipe from some other user, your recipe gets the same name as the original.
 Keep in mind that when the original changes you don't get notified or updated.

 4. #### Adding desciptions and comments:
-Use in-step comments to add one-liner desciption to your steps to the recipe reaable and understandable.
-Please refer the video on how to set the comments
+Use in-step comments to add one-liner description to your steps to the recipe readable and understandable.
+Please refer the video on how to set the comments.

 5. #### Setting up and managing App Connections:
    1. Naming the connection: Use meaningful names for connectors.
 Like instead of using Google Connection 1, Google Connection 2 use <your name> Google Proc Account and <your name> Google Test Account.
    2. Where to create the connectors?
-If you create the connection in `Projects > Home asstes` anyone in the org can use them in their recipes.
+If you create the connection in `Projects > Home assets` anyone in the workspace can use them in their recipes.
 If you want your connection to be accessible only to you and your team, create them in your `Projects > Folder`.
+There is also a `Shared Connections` project that you can use to house shared connections.
    3. Avoid creating multiple connections with the same credentials.
 This too can be confusing, and when you are creating a recipe and linking it to a connection you are not sure if it is the right one you are connected to.

 </details>